 B. Procedure for Requesting a Filing by INTA

-1. Timing of Requests: Requests should be made as early as possible.
-Assessment of issues and preparation of amicus filings require substantial effort and time in the Subcommittee and Executive Committee of the INTA Board of Directors and represent significant commitments by INTA staff and member volunteers.
-These commitments make it extremely difficult for requests to be considered and acted upon within 30 days, and even simple requests often demand up to 60 days to handle properly.
-Complex cases, such as those before a Supreme Court involving novel issues of law, multi-jurisdictional proceedings, or the necessity of obtaining translations, demand even more time to review.
-For these reasons, requests made less than 30 days before filing deadlines are significantly less likely to be acted upon.
-INTA strongly suggests that requesters contact the appropriate staff liaison listed below as early as possible—even if a ruling has not yet issued—if they believe that INTA’s involvement may be appropriate.
+1. Timing of Requests: INTA takes the filing of amicus briefs very seriously and can only make submissions when the process has been timely initiated to allow careful consideration and drafting as well as full adherence to this Policy.
+Assessment of issues and preparation of amicus filings require substantial effort and time in the Committee, the Executive Committee and INTA staff.
+This process requires significant commitments by member volunteers, who contribute their time and expertise on a pro bono basis.
+These commitments make it extremely difficult for requests to be considered and acted upon in less than 30 days, and even simple requests often demand up to 60 days to handle properly.
+Complex cases, such as those before the highest court of a jurisdiction involving novel issues of law, multi-jurisdictional proceedings, or the necessity of obtaining translations, demand even more time to review.
+Accordingly, requests should be made as early as possible, preferably at least 30 days in advance of any filing deadlines.
+INTA strongly suggests that requesters contact the appropriate Staff Liaison listed below as early as possible in the history of a case—even if a ruling has not yet been issued—if they believe that INTA’s involvement may be appropriate.

-2. How to Make a Request: A requester may solicit consideration by INTA of a possible filing by submitting an electronic request to the INTA International Amicus Committee, International Trademark Association, 655 Third Ave., New York, NY 10017 USA, care of the appropriate staff member below:
+2. How to Make a Request: A requester may solicit consideration by INTA of a possible filing by submitting an electronic request to the Amicus Committee to the attention of the appropriate Staff Liaison member below:

 Asia-Pacific: Seth Hays at email@example.com

-With respect to cases originating from non-English speaking countries, materials should be submitted in both their original language and English translation.
+For cases conducted in a language other than English, materials must be submitted in both their original language and English translation.

-- The case name, caption, number, and tribunal;
+- The case name, caption, number, and identity of the tribunal;

 - A brief summary of the procedural and decisional history of the case;

-- A discussion as to why the issue(s) is/are of significance to the Association and its membership, and how the Association's participation in the case is likely to make a material contribution to a decision;
+- A discussion as to why the issues are of significance to INTA and its membership, and how INTA's participation in the case is likely to make a material contribution to a decision;